hkamran80/articles/markdown/articles/2020-01-30-expanding-pkgs-on-macos.md

 You can then proceed to extract the PKG with: `pkgutil --expand-full [package to PKG] [folder to extract to]`.
 For example, `pkgutil --expand-full /Volumes/SFSymbols/SF\ Symbols.pkg extracted_package`.

 The contents of the PKG are now available in the `extracted_package` folder.
-With the `SF Symbols.pkg` extracted, it has three directories: `Distribution` and `Resources`, ´SFSymbols.pkg`.
+With the `SF Symbols.pkg` extracted, it has three directories: `Distribution` and `Resources`, `SFSymbols.pkg`.

 The content of the PKG is stored in the (in my case) `SFSymbols.pkg` folder.